0x09/resdet/bindings/python/README.md

     print(f"{resolution.index} {resolution.confidence}")
 ```

-resdet's detection parameters can be controlled by calling resdetect or the Analysis constructor with `parameters = { "threshold": the_threshold, "range": the_range }`
+resdet's detection parameters can be controlled by calling resdetect or the Analysis constructor with `parameters = { "threshold": the_threshold, "range": the_range, "compression_filter": the_compression_filter }`
 A detection method can be provided with `method = the_method`.
 Methods can be obtained as a list using `resdetect.methods()`.

 ---